uQr/cordova-docs/tutorial-cordova-5/README.md

 1. [Gradle build instead of Ant for Android](#gradle)
 1. [Pluggable WebViews and the Crosswalk WebView for Android](#crosswalk)

-New projects created using Tools for Apache Cordova will automatically use Cordova 5.2.0 **TODO: Final RTM version**.
+New projects created using Tools for Apache Cordova will automatically use Cordova 5.1.1.
 For existing projects, you can switch to this version of Cordova by following these steps:

 1. Double click on config.xml

 2. Select the "Platforms" left navigation tab

-3. Change the version number to 5.2.0 and save config.xml
+3. Change the version number to 5.1.1 and save config.xml

 	![Select Cordova Version](<media/cordova-5-0.png>)